Editor's Note: This blog was originally published in 2019 and has been updated for accuracy and comprehensiveness.

 Essential Oil Basics

-Ancient Greeks, Romans and Egyptians are credited among the first humans to harness the many capabilities of essential oils.
+Ancient Greeks, Romans, and Egyptians are credited among the first humans to harness the many capabilities of essential oils.
 These ancient peoples developed the techniques used to extract essential oils from their natural plant habitats via distillation and pressing.
-They used essential oils because of their healing and medicinal properties, for cosmetic purposes and to aid in spiritual meditation and relaxation.
+They used essential oils because of their healing and medicinal properties, for cosmetic purposes, and to aid in spiritual meditation and relaxation.
+And after going through 2020, we can all agree that a little relaxation would be nice.

 Essential Oils and Pregnancy